toncho11/DosWindowsNet/README.md

 ## Where it can be used?

-  * systems with limited resources such as Raspberry Pi, virtual machines
+  * systems with limited resources
   * dedicated devices such as cash registers
   * if you need 100% identical UI across different OSes
   * if you need a fast and responsive UI